Robert Sullivan (poet)

-Robert Sullivan (born 1967) is a Māori poet, academic and editor.
+Robert Brenton Massey Sullivan (born 1967) is a New Zealand Māori poet, academic and editor.
 His published poetry collections include Jazz Waiata (1990), Star Waka (1999) and Shout Ha! to the Sky (2010).
 His books have a postmodern quality and "explore social and racial subjects, and aspects of Māori tradition and history."
 He is "widely seen as one of the most important contemporary Māori poets."

 He is the current New Zealand Poet Laureate following his appointment for a three year term from August 2025.

 Early life and education

 Sullivan is of Māori and Irish descent.
 His grandfather was an immigrant to New Zealand from Galway.
 He identifies with the Ngā Puhi (Ngāti Manu/Ngāti Hau) and Kāi Tahu iwi, and describes himself as multicultural.

 Sullivan was raised in Auckland and attended Auckland Grammar.
 He earned a Bachelor of Arts in English and Māori studies and a Master of Arts with Honours, supervised by Albert Wendt, from the University of Auckland.
 He also has a diploma in library and information studies from Victoria University of Wellington and a diploma in teaching from the University of Waikato.

 He began teaching at the University of Hawaiʻi in 2003 and received a teaching award in 2008 for his work as associate professor of English.
 He also held the position of Director of Creative Writing at the University of Hawaiʻi.
 At the Manukau Institute of Technology, Sullivan led the creative writing programme and served as Deputy Chief Executive (Māori).
 He graduated 2015 from the University of Auckland with a PhD thesis on charting "diverse indigenous worlds in the published poetry of five first and second wave Pacific writers," supervised by Selina Tusitala Marsh.